forrest-orr/moneta/README.md

 	entry point in their PE header will have the "missing PEB entry" suspicion filtered off of them.
   + "clr-prv-rwx"
-    All private memory allocated with an initial permission of PAGE_NOACCESS which contain subregions that are +RWX within a process in which the CLR has been initialized will have their "abnormal executable memory type" suspicion filtered off.
+    All private executable memory which is referenced by the the CLR DLL corresponding to its underlying process .NET version in a process in which the CLR has been initialized will have their "abnormal executable memory type" suspicion filtered off.
   + "clr-heap"